s626ch/gui-rblx/README.md

+# This is barely functional for the moment as v1.0.0a1 of robloxpy has no official documentation.

 # GUI-RBLX
 A project made to satisfy the requirements of one of my Software Engineering assignments.
 The assignment is to use Git and GitHub.